 What Cannot Be Included in a Postnuptial Agreement in Texas?

-Namely, agreements related to child custody or child support cannot be formed; nor can any agreements or arrangements that are illegal; nor can any arrangements that are unconscionable.
+Namely, agreements related to child custody or child support cannot be formed, nor can any agreements or arrangements that are illegal or unconscionable.

-For example, a judge may find it unconscionable that the terms of a prenuptial agreement completely barred a spouse, who did not work and had given up their career in order to stay home with young children, from receiving spousal support in the event of a divorce.
+For example, a judge may find it unconscionable if the terms of a prenuptial agreement completely bar a spouse who did not work and had given up their career in order to stay home with young children from receiving spousal support in the event of a divorce.

-In addition to information that cannot be included in a postnuptial agreement in order for the agreement to remain valid, how the agreement is formed is also important.
-If the agreement is not formed in compliance with the following criteria, a judge may declare it invalid at a later date.
+How the agreement is formed is also important.
+If the agreement is not formed in compliance with the following criteria, a judge may declare it invalid at a later date:

 - Both parties must fully disclose all assets and debts;

 - Both parties must be legally capable of entering the agreement;

-- Both parties must enter the agreement voluntarily – if the agreement is entered under duress, it is not valid.
+- Both parties must enter the agreement voluntarily – if the agreement is entered under fraud or duress, it is not valid;

 What Are the Benefits of Forming a Texas Postnuptial Agreement?